tpbnick/docs/docs/py-dictionaries.md

 alien_0['y_position'] = 25
 print(alien_0)
 ```
 We start by defining the same dictionary that we have been working with.
 We then print this dictionary, displaying a snapshot of its information.
-On line 4, we add a new key-value pair to the dictionary: key `'x_position'` and a value of `0`.
-We do the same for key `'y_position'` on the next line.
+On line 4, we add a new key-value pair to the dictionary: key `#!py 'x_position'` and a value of `0`.
+We do the same for key `#!py 'y_position'` on the next line.
 Finally, when we print the modified dictionary, we see the two additional key-value pairs:
 ```
 {'color': 'green', 'points': '5'}
 {'color': 'green', 'points': '5', 'x_position': 0, 'y_position': 25}